 Moses, with the help of his brother Aaron, confronts Pharaoh on God’s behalf: “Let My people go” (Ex 5:1).
 Pharaoh refuses, and so God sends those famous 10 plagues upon the Egyptians.
 When the last plague kills Pharaoh’s son, he finally allows Israel to leave.

 The Israelites celebrate the first-ever Passover, and then set out into the wilderness.
 Pharaoh changes his mind and sends his army to recapture them.
 God saves Israel miraculously by parting the Red Sea and allowing Israel to escape their would-be captors—and then uses the sea to wash away Pharaoh’s army.
+The Israelites leave Egypt and make their way to the foot of Mount Sinai in the wilderness.
+God descends on the top of the mountain, and then, something amazing happens.

 Act 3: God makes a covenant with Israel

 The Israelites leave Egypt and make their way to Mount Sinai, where God gives His laws to Moses.
 God makes a covenant with the nation of Israel and the generations to come: because He rescued them from Egypt, Israel is to observe His rules.
 God speaks the Ten Commandments directly to the whole nation of Israel, and He relays specific ordinances to Moses on the mountain.
+And the people agree to it!

 But already things aren’t going as planned.
 While God is giving Moses laws for the people, the people start worshiping a golden calf … not cool.
 Moses pleads with God on Israel’s behalf, and the nation is given another go at keeping God’s commands.